New Managers are Struggling — The Role and Responsibility of a New Manager

 The Role and Responsibility of a New Manager in 5 Stages

-In order to be effective in today’s complex organization, new managers must be able to lead, plan, organize, and control so that they meet the needs of their many, and often misaligned, stakeholders.
+In order to be effective in today’s complex organization, new managers must be able to take a situational approach to leadership through leading, planning, organizing, and controlling so that they meet the needs of their many, and often misaligned, stakeholders.
 Think of a manager’s role as comprised of the 5 stages highlighted in our new manager training:

 Management planning includes manager skills related to forecasting, developing objectives and strategies, tasking, scheduling, budgeting, and developing policies, procedures, and processes.